-The BYD Atto 3 has quickly become one of the best-selling electric vehicles (EV) in Australia in 2022.
+The BYD Atto 3 is a sleekly-designed small SUV packed with technology that has become one of the best-selling electric cars in Australia in 2022.

 So how much does it really cost to own a BYD Atto 3?
-Is it cheaper to own than its petrol equivalent?
+Is it cheaper to own than a petrol equivalent?
 We break it down in this guide 👇

 BYD Atto 3 Buying Price